 At the ball on the night of Theodore Roosevelt's presidential election in 1901, the song "In My Merry Oldsmobile" is played.
 This song wasn't published until 1905.
 See more

-Played at the election night ball See more
+Played at the second election ball See more